Õnne Pollisinski

-Õnne Pollisinski (before 1971 Õnne Simson; born 5 March 1951) is an Estonian underwater sportwoman, swimming coach and sport personnel.
+Õnne Pollisinski (before 1971 Õnne Simson; born 5 March 1951) is an Estonian underwater sportswoman, swimming coach and sport personnel.

 From 1967 to 1971, she won several medals at Estonian championships.

 From 1973 to 2006, she worked as a coach at sport club Kalev.
-Since 1991, she is working at sport club Meduus, coaching the disabled swimming sportpeople.
+Since 1991, she is working at sport club Meduus, coaching the disabled swimming sportpersons.

 From 2012 to 2015, she was the president of Estonian Underwater Federation.

 Students: Kardo Ploomipuu, Tiina Krutob, Aini Leik.